mikolajkania/mikolajkania.github.io/_posts/2016-10-31-asynchronous-request-processing-in-spring-mvc.md

 ---

 <h2>(A)synchronous request processing</h2>
-Recently, going through the Spring MVC documentation, I found a feature I havn't previously used - asynchronous request processing.
-It is an addition of [Servlet 3 API](https://jcp.org/en/jsr/detail?id=315) and a part of Java EE since its sixth edition from 2009; [Spring starts support it three years later](https://spring.io/blog/2012/05/07/spring-mvc-3-2-preview-introducing-servlet-3-async-support).
+Recently, going through the Spring MVC documentation, I found a feature I haven't previously used - asynchronous request processing.
+It is an addition of [Servlet 3 API](https://jcp.org/en/jsr/detail?id=315) and a part of Java EE since its sixth edition from 2009; [Spring started support it three years later](https://spring.io/blog/2012/05/07/spring-mvc-3-2-preview-introducing-servlet-3-async-support).
 As it looks interesting (and as *async* is a popular word in developer's journey since at least early Web 2.0 days) I decided to go deeper into details of it.

 In the traditional - and still completely valid - approach an incoming request is handled by one thread from the beginning to the end of its lifecycle.
 It is a model which is dead-simple and effective due to performance of today's web applications servers, but have one big drawback: if there is a bunch of long-running requests, they can restict the availability of resources to other user threads.
-One can ask how it can be avoided, since a server has to process everything and there is no magic in its code?
+One can ask how it can be avoided, since server has to process everything and there is no magic in its code?

-Imagine a situation when thread has to wait for a external resource like a database or REST api - it may do nothing but still is reserved!
+Imagine a situation when thread has to wait for a external resource, like a database or REST api - it may do nothing but still is reserved!
+Or when developer knows that server would consume more smaller requests but is afraid of changing max threads number in they server due to possibility of oncoming heavy requests.

 <h2>How it works?</h2>